Research Programs

 Current lab connection

-Evening Star lab systems expose confidence, severity, reason codes, decision logs, and governed action paths so operators can understand and challenge model output.
+Evening Star lab systems expose confidence, severity, reason codes, and decision logs so operators can understand and challenge model output.

 Future direction